Chomsky's TheorySecondary students aged 12-14 in bottle green cardigans discussing Chomsky's language theory in class

 Chomskys Universal Grammar

-Chomsky's theory on language acquisition emphasizes the role of innate knowledge in the process of learning and using language.
+Chomsky's theory on language acquisition emphasises the role of innate knowledge in the process of learning and using language.
 According to Chomsky, language acquisition is not solely dependent on external stimuli and environmental factors.
 Instead, he proposes that humans possess an inherent language faculty, which enables them to acquire and understand language.

 Universal Grammar provides the foundation for language acquisition, serving as a blueprint for constructing grammatically correct sentences across different languages.

-Chomsky also introduces the concept of the Language Acquisition Device (LAD), a specialized language processor within the human brain.
+Chomsky also introduces the concept of the Language Acquisition Device (LAD), a specialised language processor within the human brain.
 The LAD is believed to contain the innate principles necessary for language learning.
 It enables children to navigate the intricacies of language, process linguistic input, and generate grammatically accurate sentences.

 While the LAD is activated and influenced by the language exposure in the environment, Chomsky argues that it is unique to humans.
 This supports the notion that language acquisition is a distinct human capacity, separate from general cognitive abilities.